 After Ira T. Zook's death in 2000, R.D.
 Mathey came from Bowling Green State University to direct the group for one year.
 He brought two songs “Please Mr. Columbus" and "Johnny Schmoker" that have become staples of the group.
 He also served as the guest conductor for the alumni concert in 2014.
 Upon Mathey's departure, former SMO President, Dr. Raymond Feener took over as director of the group.
 He directed the ensemble until 2005.
 Dr. Stephen Caracciolo took over for Dr. Feener and directed SMO until 2008.
 He brought staple arrangements "Unitas per Harmonium" and the "Star Spangled Banner” to the group.
 After working at Ohio University for over 20 years, Dr. Peter Jarjisian took the helm of the group from 2008-2012.
 Dr. Jarjisian is credited for taking the group to a high level of musicality.
 In 2012, Dr. Daniel Hall moved to Ohio from Texas with his family to take over as Director of Choral Studies at Ohio University.
-He continues to serve as the director of the Singing Men of Ohio.
+After five years of serving the group since , Dr. Hall has moved to Pennsylvania to continue his conducting career.
+He was excellent at embodying the brotherhood in this group.
+In 2017, Dr. Bradley M. Naylor left the state of Texas to join the Singing Men of Ohio as the current director and conductor.

 Today, the Singing Men of Ohio is made up around ninety members.
 They perform at choral concerts on campus throughout the year and, each spring, they tour around the country.